A cowboy pastor is a unique ministry role.

 Cowboys and ranchers are busy people, so most of your ministry will happen right on their own property.
 You might find yourself in deep theological discussions while you are swinging a hammer, rounding up cattle or repairing a tractor.
 You will still spend half your time studying the Word and teaching at church and Bible studies, but you will build relationships out in the country.

-Becoming a part of the community plays a massive role in the pastor’s effectiveness in ministry.
-Becoming an active community member (rather than just someone who happens to live in that community) builds trust with both church members and unchurched community members.
 Farming and ranch communities often have a deep pride in their way of life.
-A pastor who understands that way of life will make quick strides in earning these people’s trust and respect.
+If you understand and enjoy that way of life, you will make quick strides in earning these people’s trust and respect.

-Integrating into the farming/ranch community also helps the local pastor (and his family) quickly develop a deep love for the area and its people.
-When a pastor loves the culture he will be more willing to spend many work hours branding, harvesting or fixing fences.
-This is vital to shepherding and evangelism.
-The pastor’s ministry will be much more effective when people see that he understands their way of life and is willing to help them at the drop of a hat.
+This is vital to spiritual shepherding and evangelism.
+The ministry of a cowboy pastor will only be effective when people see that you understand their way of life and are willing to help them at the drop of a hat.

-A cowboy pastor must also understand that he may be largely isolated.
-He may have no neighbors, and he may have to drive often and far to visit people from the church and community.
-The local grocery store may be 20 miles away and the nearest hospital two hours.
-Without a deep love for the place and people, a rural pastor may burnout.
-However, pastors willing to commit to a rural area often see God move in miraculous ways in their small community.
+In a country setting, you may have no neighbors, and you will have to drive often and far to visit people from the church and community.
+The local grocery store may be 20 miles away, and the nearest hospital two hours.
+Without a deep love for the place and people, a cowboy pastor may quickly burnout.
+However, pastors willing to commit to a country community often see God move in miraculous ways.

-The ways in which a pastor gets involved will vary from town to town, but a few examples are listed below.
+The ways in which a cowboy pastor gets involved will vary from place to place, but a few examples are listed below.